imixs/imixs-workflow/README.md

-Run the build form the source code run:
+To build form the source code run:

 	mvn install